Scotchman0/GPU-heat-logging/README.md

 # supported systems:
 Ubuntu 18.04LTS+, with NVIDIA gpu(s) installed
 - requires: lm-sensors and moreutils installed to run properly (will prompt you to install them if you start without them)
+- lm-sensors looks at CPU cores temperatures, and moreutils includes the 'ts' command needed for stamping date/time in the logs.

 # How to use:
 1. clone this repository with 'sudo git clone https://scotchman0/GPU-heat-logging' or copy the contents of the gpu-heat-log.sh into a new script file on your endpoint